 - Ask a Question Day (September 28)

-They say there's no such thing as a stupid question.
+They say there's no such thing as a stupid question—and they're right.
 In fact, they created a whole day around it.

-- Use this day as a time to answer frequently asked questions from customers (but tell them they’re not stupid).
-If you’re feeling creative, do this in the form of a video, infographic or photo post.
+- Use this day as a time to answer FAQs from customers.
+Make sure to add a disclaimer about how there are no dumb questions and answer them without negative language.
+If you’re feeling creative, do this in the form of a video, infographic, or photo post.

-- Encourage your audience to ask a question about something they want to know about your business.
+- Encourage your audience to ask questions about something they want to know about your business.

 - Share funny stories/experiences involving questions.